whentojump/DebCovDiff/README.md

 │   │
 │   ├── fcntl.c.gcov                    // + Another example of coverage reports.
 │   ├── libgreputils_a-fcntl.gcov.json  //   Note they are no longer reflecting
-│   │                                   //   the source structure
+│   │                                   //   the source structure.
 │   └── ...
 │
 ├── // Various Debian build artifacts